Sticky particles and the pressureless Euler equations in one spatial dimension: Sticky particle trajectories

 \subsection{Energy estimates}

 We also can prove that the total energy of finite particle systems is non-increasing in time.
-In particular, the total energy will only be constant for systems where particles do not collide.
-In turn, we can deduce that $\gamma_1,\dots,\gamma_N$ satisfy the energy estimates \eqref{DiscreteEnergyEst1} and \eqref{DiscreteEnergyEst2}. \begin{prop} For each $0\le s< t$
+In particular, the total energy will only be constant for systems where particles do not collide. \begin{prop} For each $0\le s< t$